seanbreckenridge/dotfiles/README.md

 Uses [yadm](https://yadm.io) to manage dotfiles.

-[.yadm](./.yadm) includes lists of packages for pacman/yay, python libs to install with pip, and global npm cli tools.
+[.yadm](./.yadm) includes lists of packages for pacman/yay, python, and npm.

-The package lists can be updated, and `yadm bootstrap` can be run repeatedely to make sure everything is installed.
+Packages can be added to the `.txt` files manually, and then `yadm bootstrap` can be run repeatedely to make sure everything is installed.

 [bin/README.md](./bin/README.md) has a summary of each script in bin.